mncc8337/kerosene/README.md

 # Kerosene
-A hobby x86 OS written in C
+A hobby x86 monolithic OS written in C
 This is an attempt of me to learn about osdev
 ## Features
 - PS/2 keyboard driver